civfanatics/CQUI_Community-Edition/README.md

 - Artifacts include civ leader names so you can tell at a glance what nation or city state the artifact originated from, as well as the artifact's era.

 ### Better Trade Screen
-Mod by [astog](https://github.com/astog), you can find it [on github](https://github.com/astog/BTS).
+Mod by [astog](https://github.com/astog), the stand-alone version can be found [on github](https://github.com/astog/BTS).
 The goal of this mod is to improve the trade screens in Civilization VI and help manage and monitor running trade routes.

 ![](http://i.imgur.com/8DXfZx3.png)